BrianChuquirunaLeon/BrianChuquirunaLeon/README.md

-## Hey, what's going on?!
-Brian Chuquiruna is here 👨‍💻✌️
+## Hey Brian Chuquiruna is here! 👨‍💻✌️
-I'm a computer sience engineer who loves creating new things and learn something new each day.
+I'm a computer science engineer who loves creating new things and learn something new everyday.

 ### Projects 🦾🚀
 I really like doing personal projects related to mobile aplications and machine learning.